-The Company moves its Vacation Club inventory by marketing time-share contracts pursuant to Mexican law terms.
+The Company moves its vacation properties inventory by marketing timeshare contracts pursuant to Mexican law terms.
 These are usually installment sales and the purchasers are able to purchase more points to improve the conditions of the product purchased.
-For operation of the vacation club, it has alliances with Company's own hotels, Hilton Grand Vacation Club and with Resort Condominiums International (RCI); these last alliances have allowed us to better penetrate foreign markets.
+For operation of the Vacation Club, it has alliances with the Company's own hotels, Hilton Grand Vacation Club and with Resort Condominiums International (RCI); these last alliances have allowed us to better penetrate foreign markets.

-To finance its operations and growth, to December 31, 2013, the Company had placed two bond issues abroad.
+To finance its operations and growth, to December 31, 2015, the Company had placed two bond issues abroad.
 See "Financial information - Relevant Loan Information".